 A Creative Confluence: When Educational Products & Youth Programming CollideProfessional Forum

-Sofie Andersen, Whitney Museum of American Art, USA, Sofie Andersen, Whitney Museum of American Art, USA, Hillary Cook, Art Institute of Chicago, USA, Chelsea Kelly, Milwaukee Art Museum, USA, Barry Joseph, American Museum of Natural History, USA
+Sofie Andersen, The Metropolitan Museum of Art, USA, Sofie Andersen, The Metropolitan Museum of Art, USA, Hillary Cook, Art Institute of Chicago, USA, Chelsea Kelly, Milwaukee Art Museum, USA, Barry Joseph, American Museum of Natural History, USA